jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     Bench testing of our new powertrain.
 </div>

 In terms of the chassis, we developed a new braking system with ventilated discs.
-Brake cooling performance has been greatly improved.
+Brake cooling performance was greatly improved.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">